Staff & Board

 Jan is a nationally exhibited fine artist with works in several public and private collections, including Light Work and The Burchfield Penney Art Center.
 Jan’s multidisciplinary art practice includes photography, film/video, installation, and collage; her work is about place, and how it informs identity.
 She holds a BFA in Photography from SUNY New Paltz, and an MFA from SUNY Buffalo.

 Katherine graduated from Oregon State University with a BA in Liberal Studies, concentrating on Contemporary Art History, Visual Arts and Communication.
 Her love of photography began at a young age and she has over 20 years of black-and-white darkroom experience.
 Katherine has worked as a freelance photographer and photo editor.
 Her work with artists and arts organizations have included serving as guide at SITE Santa Fe and working as studio assistant for photographer Kerry Skarbakka.
 Her photographic work begins with astute observation, love of people and travel which is reflected in the nuances of her street photography.
 Katherine’s most recent work is conceptually based on personal and interpersonal experiences.
+Katherine began at CPW in October 2015 as an Arts Administration intern; moving on to her current position February 2016.

 Marketing & Strategic Development Advisor